 late Mike White was building the Solomons

-fictional short line operating between the villages of
+scale fictional short line operating between the villages

-Solomons and Owings in Calvert County, Maryland.
-The
+of Solomons and Owings in Calvert County, Maryland.

-right-of-way follows the real-world graded path of the
+The right-of-way followed the real-world graded path of

-never-completed Baltimore and Drum Point Railroad for most
+the never-completed Baltimore and Drum Point Railroad for

-of its 30 or so miles through the county.
-It is a country
+most of its 30 or so miles through the county.
+It was a

 |Marty McGuirk's Southern New England Railway (SNE), is roughly 16 x 40 with a 9-foot long, 10-foot wide, "choke" point in the middle.
 Current plans are for the railroad to start at Tidewater - a port based on New London, Connecticut, before running through several small New England mill towns and ending at a small farming community.
 Several other New England railroads will cross the SNE on its way through the countryside, primarily the New Haven and Boston & Maine.|